CarlSargunar/UmbracoPi/Docs/Skrift Article.md

 Now things get a little messy because this is still an alpha - the database.
 Currently SqlCE is NOT supported on anything other than windows, so you'll need to set up a SQL server on another machine.
 I won't go through the setup in this article, but there are guides around - e.g. [https://www.sqlshack.com/how-to-connect-to-a-remote-sql-server/](https://www.sqlshack.com/how-to-connect-to-a-remote-sql-server/)

-Before you go futher in this guide you'll want to make sure you can connect to your database server from your Pi.
+Before you go further in this guide you'll want to make sure you can connect to your database server from your Pi.

 Once that's all done you're ready to basically go.
 Navigate to the folder created for your project